 Miyo believes that Oyashiro is a wrathful god of death and bloodshed, who punishes heretics.
 In reality, Oyashiro is just the spirit of a deceased human- no better or worse than anyone else- and holds very little power.

 Yu-Gi-Oh!
-ARC-V has several characters, including the main protagonist, think that they're in a regular Yu-Gi-Oh! show and not a deconstruction.
+ARC-V has several characters, including Yuya, think that they're in a regular Yu-Gi-Oh! show and not a Sword Art Online-style Deconstruction.
 Also, several characters in the Synchro dimension haven't yet caught on to the fact that the inter-dimensional war is real and that the threat of invasion is a little bit more urgent then rising up against the unfair class system.